ChristophKleinhans/training-certificates/cilium.md

 - **Data plane (datapath)**: *Does* it: eBPF programs attached to kernel hook points forward, load-balance, enforce policy

 The main components:
 - *Clilium Agent*, it's a DaemonSet, one per node.
 The workhorse, it watches the K8s API, manages endpoints and indentities on its node.
-It serves also the hubble data.
+Compiles policy+service rules into eBPF and loads them into the kernel.
+It runs the hubble server.
 - *Cilium Operator*, A Deployment, once per cluster.
 Handles cluster wide tasks that should not run per-node.
 IPAM allocation, garbage collection of stale identities/CRDs, kvstore sync.
 (Traffic keeps flowing even if operator is briefly down)
 - *CNI plugin*, the small binary that kubelet invokes when a pod is created, it calls the agent to wire up networking
-- *eBPF datapath*, the programs the agent loads, the actual forwarding/enforcement layer
+- *eBPF datapath*, the programs the agent loads, the actual forwarding, load balancing policy enforcement in-kernel.
+Here the packets get moved.
-- *Hubble*, observability, build on top (hubble server in the agent)
+- *Hubble*, the Hubble server embedded in each agent, the Hubble relay (aggregates all nodes for clusterwide view) and Hubble UI/CLI
+- *Envoy proxy (L7)* An embedded proxy per node (not per pod sidecars) that the datapath transparently redirects traffic to when L7 policy/mesh features are needed
+- KVStore (etcd), optional state backend, by default the state is in the K8s API server, a dedicated etcd is only for very large clusters or Cluster Mesh

 The *KFStore* stores the state of identities, endpoints and policies.
 They live in either Kubernetes CRDs/API-Server (default it lives in k8s etcd) or an external etcd for very large clusters